I am thrilled that everyone who wears Revival Ink Shirts knows they are getting a unique product worthy of those who dream big!

 A friend of mine told me about a farmers market where I could get a booth for a very low fee.
 I took the risk, purchasing a box of shirts from a local store I found, so the shipping was free.
 I set up a tent with my shirts, and had a very successful first day.
 I made enough to pay for my first box of shirts.
 I have been selling at local markets, and festivals ever since.

 I’ve shared my wearable art with people all over the world.
-I even had my own brick and mortar store in Seattle for over 5 years.
-Last year I sold my store, to re-focus on what I love most: illustrating unique shirts for the wild at heart, like me.
+I even had my own brick and mortar store in Seattle for over 6 years.
+Eventually I sold my store, to re-focus on what I love most: illustrating unique shirts for the wild at heart, like me.

-There have been a lot of ups and downs, but through it all, the customer response and engagement has been amazing.
-Its what keeps me going: creating smiles, and finding so many special friendships along the way.
+There have been a lot of ups and downs, but through it all, my customer response and engagement has been amazing.
+That is what keeps me going: creating smiles, encouraging others to be adventurous, and finding so many special friendships along the way.

 Thank you all for your support!